 Green Sea Urchin - The fishery for green sea urchins developed rapidly in the late 1980s as a result of expanding export markets, and peaked at 39 million pounds in the 1992-93 fishing season.
-Landings declined steadily because of overfishing and in 2005, only 3.5 million pounds were landed.
-Actions were not taken to management the fishery during its boom years and it was not until1995 that the state established the Sea Urchin Research Fund that has since funded a series of studies and long-term monitoring programs that have led to an improved understanding of Maine's sea urchin biology and fishery.
+Landings declined steadily because of overfishing and management restrictions, and in 2009, only 3.5 million pounds were landed.
+Actions were not taken to manage the fishery during its boom years and it was not until 1995 that the state established the Sea Urchin Research Fund that has since funded a series of studies and long-term monitoring programs that have led to an improved understanding of Maine's sea urchin biology and fishery.

-Sea urchin port sampling program - DMR samplers visit randomly selected Maine ports from Portland to Lubec where urchins are being landed, between September and April, depending on the fishing season.
-The 2008-2009 fishing season has 10 days of fishing in Zone 1 and 45 days of fishing in Zone 2.
-Dockside interviews of urchin divers, draggers, and buyers are conducted for catch and fishing effort data and information on market trends and fishing practices, and biological data on the size of the catch are collected.
+Sea urchin port sampling program - DMR samplers visit randomly selected Maine ports from Portland to Lubec where urchins are being landed, between September and March, depending on the fishing season.
+The 2010-2011 fishing season has 10 days of fishing in Zone 1 and 45 days of fishing in Zone 2.
+Dockside interviews of urchin divers, draggers, and buyers are conducted for catch and fishing effort data and information on market trends and fishing practices, and biological data on the urchins in the catch are collected.